cda-tum/mqt-bench/README.md

 <img src="img/layer_4.png"  align="center" width="300"/>
 <img src="img/arch.png"  align="center" width="100"/>

-Consider again the previous scenario.
 The architecture of the IBMQ Manila device is shown above on the right and it defines between which qubits a two-qubit operation may be performed.
 Since the circuit shown in the previous figure contains CX gates operating between all combination of qubits, there is no mapping directly matching the target architecture’s layout.
 As a consequence,